Masterclass Aulart Originals

 Dive deeper into Max for Live and get an overview of what the given layout is, different subgrouping, what is the common signal flow patterns for Max for Live.

-In this chapters, Spencer How to use comments and number boxes and messages and bangs to start building a signal flow, and start controlling these parametres and start making changes to your patch.
+In this chapter, Spencer shows how to use comments, number boxes, messages and bangs to start building a signal flow, how to control these parameters and how to start making changes to your patch.

 Spencer shows you how to do that as well as how to add in a dry/wet equal energy parameter so you can have a ratio versus two different live dot dials, to just get one dial.